 1 Study programmes with selection (intake restriction, additional requirements, small-scale and intensive education or international classroom; see paragraph 2.4) are not required to offer a choice of study programme check.

-Criminology, Psychology and International Business Administration a maximum of three times in total.
+2 On registration before 1 May, students with a negative binding study advice for a different study programme do have admission rights, but no only register for Medicine at one university in the same year.
+At the EUR, a prospective student may participate in the selection for Criminology, Psychology and International Business Administration a maximum of three times in total.
 The maximum for the selection for Medicine is once.
 The Executive Board may refuse enrolment for a programme with an intake restriction after the first year of a bachelor programme for a student who was not previously enrolled for the programme at the Erasmus University Rotterdam and wishes to transfer to the programme.
 The Executive Board may refuse the enrolment if, in its view the educational capacity for that part of the programme is not sufficient and it wishes to regulate the student influx for that reason.